-As the beginnings of fall start to make subtle appearances across the state, from the first changing leaves to a welcome respite from the heat, wineries are entering a harvest season like no other.
-As with all things, this year brings with it some new challenges, but PA Wine Land is bustling with (safe!) activity to welcome the busiest and most beautiful time of year.
+Leaves are changing, temperatures are dropping, and wineries are having a harvest season like no other.
+This year brings with it some new challenges, but PA Wine Land is bustling with (safe!) activity in the busiest and most beautiful time of year.

 Whether you’ve already ventured back to the vineyards (and patios and porches and lawns) of PA Wine Land or are planning to make a trip soon, here are a few helpful hints to make your visit as smooth and enjoyable as a glass of Pinot Noir: